UdaraChamidu/Smart-Railway-Gate-Control-System-with-GPS-Tracking/README.md

    git clone https://github.com/UdaraChamidu/Smart-Railway-Gate-Control-System.git
    ```
 2. **Upload the Code to ESP32**:
-   - Open `main.ino` in Arduino IDE.
+   - Open `main.ino` in ESP IDF.
    - Install required libraries (`WiFi.h`, `Servo.h`, etc.).
    - Compile and upload to ESP32.
 3. **Run the Mobile App**:
-   - Navigate to the `Mobile-App` folder.
+   - Navigate to the `SmartRail-main` folder.
    - Install dependencies using `npm install`.
    - Run the app with `npm start`.